 All of that takes a great deal of manpower and a great deal of space in the facility to store all the goods.
 Those items that are not usable must then be disposed of or passed along to another agency.
 There are commercial companies that buy these unusable donated clothes and household items and sell them for a profit or the items end up in a landfill.

-I've learned a great deal during my weekly work sessions and I've compiled some tips to help you.
 By following these tips, your donation of clothes and linens should always be warmly accepted to benefit others and not as a burden.

-Tips for Donating Clothing, Linens, and Accessories to Charity
+Tips for Donating Clothing, Linens, and Accessories

 - Call or visit the charitable organization before you donate to ask what is specifically requested or needed by the agency.
 Ask about their distribution schedule.
 This is particularly important before beginning a collection drive of shoes or coats or prom dresses.

 - No fabric items like bedding, towels, or clothes should be donated unless they have been cleaned.
 Dry clean or wash everything and treat any stains before donating.
-If possible, use a fragrance-free laundry detergent and skip scent enhancers and fabric softener to protect possible recipients who are sensitive to perfumes.
+If possible, use fragrance-free laundry detergent and skip scent enhancers and fabric softener to protect possible recipients who are sensitive to perfumes.

 - Every clothing item or piece of linen should be inspected for rips or tears, missing buttons, broken zippers, and stains.
 Charities do not have seamstresses to do repairs and those in need may not have the resources to do repairs.